 Not to be confused with the legendary Selmer Paris company, the TS711 is nonetheless an excellent choice for a beginner tenor saxophone player.

-Introduced specially as an affordable but quality option for beginner band students, the classic yellow brass body is designed for for added strength, durability and enhanced projection.
+Introduced specially as an affordable but quality option for beginner school band students, the classic yellow brass body is designed for for added strength, durability and enhanced projection.

 The TS711 Prelude be ‘entry-level’ in name, but it’s a big leap forwards from the ‘under $500’ range of saxophones on the market and brings a great tradition of saxophone manufacturing into the 21st Century.

 - Designed as an affordable option for...